Rubber Dresses: Material Ecstasy and Identity Anxiety in Consumer Society

 More crucially, how does the rubber dress mirror consumer society’s pathological craving for novelty, even as it feigns resistance to its own excesses?

 II.
-Semiotic Deconstruction: Rubber’s Metaphorical Matrix
+Semiotic Deconstruction: rubber dress Metaphorical Matrix

 Rupture Between Signifier and Signified

-Rubber’s original signifiers—waterproofing, protection, sterility—collide violently with its refashioned meanings: hyper-sexualized futurism (Balenciaga’s 2023 liquid latex gowns) or dystopian chic (Rick Owens’ asphalt-textured shrouds).
+rubber dress original signifiers—waterproofing, protection, sterility—collide violently with its refashioned meanings: hyper-sexualized futurism (Balenciaga’s 2023 liquid latex gowns) or dystopian chic (Rick Owens’ asphalt-textured shrouds).

 Its anti-stain properties mock consumerism’s wastefulness, yet its photogenic gloss thrives on Instagram’s visual gluttony.